Need help? Contact us or call us on

 • Where applicable, a letter of designation for UK Responsible Persons (UKRPs); this must be a legal contract, stating exclusive UKRP action on behalf of the manufacturer and specifying mandatory tasks the UKRP is contracted to undertake on behalf of the manufacturer (mandatory tasks that must appear in the UKRP designation contract can be found in MHRA’s UK Responsible Person Guidance)

-For each Device, required details include:
+For each device, required details include:

 • Applicable legislation [4]